ggordan/mapquest/README.md

-# MapquestGeolocation
+# MapQuest

-A gem to communicate with the MapQuest Geolocation API.
+A gem to communicate with the MapQuest web services.

 API Key
 ----